divacs/Project-Management-System/README.md

 ○ Project progress is based on progress of all project tasks. (e.g. project with three tasks with progress 0%, 50% and 100% has progress 50%)
-○ Task summary - total number of tasks and number of tasks in each status ○ Number of tasks that are overdue, or are going to be in 2 days (Deadline < Current time
+○ Task summary - total number of tasks and number of tasks in each status ○ Number of tasks that are overdue, or are going to be in 2 days (Deadline < Current time+ 2 days)
-+ 2 days)